Mohammad Natsir: Politics and views

 According to Natsir, his politics were religiously motivated, with ayat 56 of the Adh-Dhariyat as justification.
-His goal as a politician was to ensure that the Muslim community lived in a state where Islamic teachings "applied in the life of individual, society, and the state of the Republic of Indonesia".
+His goal as a politician was to ensure that the Muslim community lived in a state where Islamic teachings "applied in the life of an individual, society, and the state of the Republic of Indonesia".
 He also fought for human rights and the modernization of Islam.